What are the Stages of the Menstrual Cycle?

 Conclusion

-It is very important to understand your body as it can help you to better respond and control your hormones.
-Not every woman is aware about her body and how her reproductive system is responding and that is why it is important to visit a healthcare specialist to get all necessary tests done to better understand the body.
+It is very important to understand your body, as it can help you to better respond to and control your hormones.
+Not every woman is aware of her body and how her reproductive system is responding, and that is why it is important to visit a healthcare specialist to get all necessary tests done to better understand the body.

 FAQs:

-There is no time as the safe time when it comes to having sex without contraception pills.
-Your chances might be low but there isn’t any period during a month that can be declared as safe for not getting pregnant.
+There is no time that is the safe time when it comes to having sex without contraception pills.
+Your chances might be low, but there isn’t any period during a month that can be declared as safe for not getting pregnant.

-There are certain signs which can help determine if you are ovulating.
-The basal body temperature falls slightly, then rises up again, the cervix softens and opens up, the cervical mucus becomes thinner and clearer and you might feel slight discomfort or mild cramps in the lower abdomen.
+There are certain signs that can help determine if you are ovulating.
+The basal body temperature falls slightly, then rises up again, the cervix softens and opens up, the cervical mucus becomes thinner and clearer, and you might feel slight discomfort or mild cramps in the lower abdomen.

 Our Fertility Specialists